stvtortora/NoteLoggerAPI/README.md

 # SubRedditBrowser

  SubRedditBrowser allows users to browse posts on reddit by subreddit, save posts, and record private memos about them.
 It's built with a MERN stack (MongoDB, Express, React+Redux, Node).
-To check it at https://glacial-reef-22216.herokuapp.com/.
+Check it at https://glacial-reef-22216.herokuapp.com/.

 ## Testing React Components